cloudsftp/reSnap/README.md

 ### Options

 - `-s --source` You can specify a custom IP.
 If you want to use reSnap over the Wifi, specify the IP of your reMarkable here.
 - `-o --output` You can specify a custom output file for reSnap.
-[Future: If the argument is a directory, the file name is automatically generated from the notebook name]
+If the argument is a directory, the file name is automatically generated from the notebook name.
-- `-o` The output file name is automatically generated from the notebook name and placed in the current directory.
+- `-o` The current directory is used as the implicit argument of the option above.
 - `-l --landscape` Snapshot has now the landscape orientation.
 - `-d --display` Force program to display the snapshot. (overwrites environment variable)
 - `-n --no-display` Force program to not display the snapshot.